QuickBooks Blog

 Payroll

-What is a wage garnishment?
-Wage garnishment, also known as a wage attachment, is a legal procedure where an employer withholds part of an employee's paycheck to satisfy a debt.
-The process is initiated by a court order or government agency action.
+What is wage garnishment?
+A legal procedure where an employer withholds part of an employee's paycheck to satisfy a debt.
+The process is initiated by a court order or by a government agency.

 How does wage garnishment work?

 Employees may fall behind on various financial obligations, such as taxes or student loans.
 If these obligations remain unpaid, creditors may pursue legal action to collect the money.
 This often leads to a wage garnishment order.
-You, as an employer, are then legally obligated to withhold a specific percentage or fixed dollar amount from the employee's compensation.
+As an employer, you are then legally obligated to withhold a specific percentage or a fixed dollar amount from the employee's compensation.

 The process of wage garnishment looks like this for employers: